ouspg/CryptoCourse/Week2Exercises/README.md

 ## Task 2: Generating certificate signing requests with OpenSSL

-Generate a certificate signing request (CSR) for one or more of the keys that you have generated in Task 1.
+Generate a certificate signing request (CSR) for one or more of the keys that you have generated in the Task 1.

 Double-check the certificate request by printing it in text format.